frederic-perez/AmE-dictionary/data/idioms.md

 __cross that bridge later__ To deal with a problem, issue, or situation at another point in time.
 It is recommended especially when the issue is not problematic at the moment.
 __cross that bridge when one comes to it__ :two: To delay dealing with a problem until it happens.
 __crown jewel__ :three::hammer: _A NYC crown jewel of museums._
-__crushing blow__ A major defeat or setback that is devastating to the goals of a person, group, or organization.
+__crushing blow__ :two: A major defeat or setback that is devastating to the goals of a person, group, or organization. _The team’s loss last Sunday was a crushing blow to their chances for a championship._
 __crux of the matter__ _She saw the crux of the matter in seconds._
 __cry foul__
 __cry on (one’s) shoulder__ To bemoan one’s problems to someone else. _We need to try to cheer Ben up—he’s been crying on my shoulder all week._